-The Fiscal Year 2015-16 Children's Services Budget reflects a \$30,964,074 reduction in revenue and a \$26,717,070 reduction in appropriations compared to the prior year.
+The Fiscal Year 2015-16 Children's Services Budget reflects a \$30,995,794 reduction in revenue and a \$26,748,790 reduction in spending compared to the prior year.
 These reductions are driven by two major factors: the reauthorization of the federal Title IV-E waiver and a decrease in the CalWORKs caseload.

 In the past five years, the Title IV-E waiver allowed program savings to be retained and reinvested in child welfare and probation foster care services, and these investments were reflected in higher spending allocations.
-This is the first fiscal year of a five-year reauthorization that returns the child welfare appropriation to the base level for the initial year.
+This is the first fiscal year of a five-year reauthorization which returns the child welfare appropriation to the base level for the initial year.
 There is no actual reduction in mandated foster care services.
-The reauthorized waiver program is expected to generate future savings that can be reinvested in the various program areas within child welfare and probation.
+The reauthorized waiver program is expected to generate future savings that can again be reinvested in the various program areas within child welfare and probation.